nhsconnect/digital-referrals/pages/endpoints/explore_endpoint_A020.md

 ### Response

 #### Success
-HTTP Status code `200 (OK)` is returned.
+HTTP Status code `201 (Created)` is returned.
 The header will also contain the e-RS file ID of the just uploaded file.
 No response body is returned.

 #### Example: